Doctor Willard Bliss: Treatment of James Garfield

-On July 2, 1881, Bliss was summoned by Robert Todd Lincoln after James A. Garfield had been shot at the Baltimore and Potomac Railroad Station in Washington, D.C.
+On July 2, 1881, Bliss was summoned by Robert Todd Lincoln after James A. Garfield had been shot by Charles J. Guiteau at the Baltimore and Potomac Railroad Station in Washington, D.C.
 Bliss examined Garfield's bullet wounds with his fingers and metal probes, concluding the bullet was in the President's liver.

 Bliss immediately commandeered as Garfield's doctor, most likely to restore his own reputation, after their return to the White House.
 He ordered to have the president isolated, confining him to a room in the White House.
 Garfield's personal physician Jedediah Hyde Baxter arrived at the White House the next day to see Garfield; after a heated exchange, Bliss ousted Baxter, and wrote a letter to other doctors requesting them not to see Garfield.
 As trained nurses were uncommon at this time, Bliss used Cabinet members' wives as help, even though they had no knowledge of nurses' duties.
 Two days following the shooting, Bliss summoned two surgeons, David Hayes Agnew and Frank Hastings Hamilton, to help.
 Throughout the next weeks, Bliss repeatedly probed Garfield's wound with unsterilized fingers and instruments.
 As Garfield's condition grew increasingly worse and he became unable to keep down his food, Bliss began rectally feeding him.